frankie-baron/resume/README.md

   Managed the redesign of an invoicing app for the British and Canadian markets, creating a seamless migration flow for users transitioning from a legacy application.

 - **Scoop**, iOS Developer
-  Gained valuable experience in project management and automation tools for the renewable energy sector, focusing on offline synchronization challenges and working extensively with CoreData.
+  Gained valuable experience in project management and automation tools for the renewable energy sector, focusing on offline synchronization challenges and working extensively with CoreData. **Obj-C + Swift**

 - **Duży Ben 2.0**, iOS Developer
   Worked on the redesign of a shopping app for a Polish retail chain, enhancing the user interface and improving the onboarding and sign-in processes to create a better user experience.